SYSTEMIC GOVERNANCE FAILURES AT MD ANDERSON CANCER CENTER: A CRISIS OF LEADERSHIP, ETHICS AND OVERSIGHT

 -First travel coordination handed off to me for Dr. Subudhi, initiated by his previous assistant: Hotel was not confirmed and he arrived to no hotel room and called me yelling and berating me.
 He followed up with a text: “Know that I am furious!!!”
 He also followed up with an email to another physician referencing my mistake and how pissed he was about it.
 I felt humiliated.
 Reported all of this to my supervisor and nothing was done.

-A group of chat bubbles
+A group of chat bubbles A close up of a paper

 A white paper with red text

 -After this interview, Dr. Subudhi started acting retaliatory towards me and his clinic team.
 I reported this to the HR/Legal office - nothing was done.
-(Below email to HR/Legal regarding concerns for retaliatory behavior.
-HR/Legal never responded.

 A letter with text on it